-However, when considering only $\x$, we are uncertain about the outcome, and therefore define the expected information gain brought by $\x$ as the expectation of the previous expression w.r.t. posterior predictive distribution $p(y|\x, \mathcal{D})$:
+However, in practice, we only have access to $\x$ and are uncertain about the outcome.
+Therefore we define the expected information gain brought by $\x$ as the expectation of the previous expression w.r.t. the posterior predictive distribution $p(y|\x, \mathcal{D})$:

 This expression can be rearranged to show that the EIG is equal to the mutual information between $y$ and $\theta$ (given $\x$ and $\mathcal{D}$), defined as